The Ramblers (draft)

 “How are we going to keep the private focused?”

 Billy found the suite and knew it was beyond his ability for description.
 The air, still and perfumed by cypress, was a balm for his anxieties, but not his restlessness.
 Its decor was a masterclass in grandness, reflecting a richness unscathed by war.
-He drew back the heavy damask curtains, a pair of starlings could be seen resting on the window sill, and tied them open with their silken cords to look on to the city through the tall and arched framed windows.
+He drew back the heavy damask curtains, and a pair of starlings could be seen resting on the windowsill, and tied them open with their silken cords to look at the city through the tall and arched framed windows.
 Sunlight spilled from the haze across the polished floor.
-Its shine filled walls adorned with demure portraits and silk tapestries depicting classic scenes.
+Its shine-filled walls are adorned with demure portraits and silk tapestries depicting classic scenes.

-Breathless, he sat on the inviting velvet sofa flanked by two upholstered armchairs to read Joyce’s letter and understand her instructions.
+Breathless, he sat on the inviting velvet sofa flanked by two upholstered armchairs to read Ruth Ann’s letter and understand her instructions.

 Billy,